Tax exemption thresholds

 This allowance is only due if either:

-- you're not entitled to the married or civil partnership exemption threshold
+- you're not married or in a civil partnership, or

-- you're entitled to the married or civil partnership exemption threshold and you wholly maintain your spouse or civil partner who is totally incapacitated by physical or mental infirmity
+- you are married or in a civil partnership and you wholly maintain your spouse or civil partner who is totally incapacitated by physical or mental infirmity

 Your dependent child must be under the age of 25 on 31 August in the year of assessment.